 For filtration by an electrostatic precipitator, the temperature of the air has a large impact on the resistivity of the air.
 In this case a higher temperature means a higher resistance.
 If the air/particle has more resistance, the charge efficiency decreases and therefore particle migration velocity and collection efficiency decreases.

 The efficiency of activated carbon is highly dependent on residence time.
 The higher the mass of carbon in the filter and/or the slower the air passes through the filter, the greater the residence time.
 Assuming there is no bypass, a residence time of 0.08 seconds results in an initial contact efficiency on odours of 99%+.

 Ideally, a kitchen exhaust treatment system should be designed to remove particulates (such as grease, oil and smoke) to a high level before removing the odour.
 Effective odour removal technologies will provide greater performance and endurance when protected from grease, oil and smoke particulates.
 These contaminations will overload, impede and reduce the efficiency of odour control systems, rendering their odour removal properties as ineffective.

 Activated carbon works by adsorbing odour molecules onto active sites throughout the porous carbon.
 When the outside of the granular activated carbon becomes coated in particulates (grease and smoke), access to the active sites inside the porous carbon are blocked and no longer accessible by the odours.
 This severely reduces the effective life of the carbon and the efficiency, resulting in the requirement for frequent replacement of the carbon.

 Ozone works by oxidising odour molecules.
 Grease and smoke particles are considerably larger than odour molecules and require more “oxidising power” to break down.
-If grease or smoke is still present in the exhaust air, the ozone will be spent trying to break down these larger particles instead of the small odour molecules.
+If grease or smoke is still present in the exhaust air, the ozone may be trying to break down these larger particles instead of the small odour molecules.

 If the exhaust air temperature is above 55°C there is an increased likelihood that the particulate filtration system will fail.
 This leads to particulate bypass which will affect the performance of the odour control system.

 Adsorption of odours onto activated carbon is also reduced at higher temperatures, when the temperature is high enough it will even cause desorption.
-To ensure adsorption occurs, the temperature of the exhaust air must be below 55°C.
+To ensure adsorption occurs, the temperature of the exhaust air must generally be below 55°C.

 Every effort to design a successful commercial kitchen exhaust can be defeated by an inadequate service program.
 The various filter sections, ducts and fans will become coated by contamination over time.
 If these are not serviced, the chance of fire and other issues is amplified considerably.

-Written by Jonathan Bunge (M.ENG Chemical) and Shannon Roger (B.Ed) for Airepure Australia 2017.
-Published in Hotel Engineer Volume 22, Number 2, July 2017.
+Written by Jonathan Bunge (M.ENG Chemical) and Shannon Roger (B.Ed) for Airepure Australia 2018.
+Published in Ecolibrium Volume 17.10, November 2018, p30-34.

 1300 886 353